Why were the Mississippians powerful?

 Who were the Maya?

 Some of these buildings were temples for the gods, and others were for rich, powerful families to live in.
 They lived in bigger towns, instead of small villages, and these towns also started to look more like Mayan towns.
 They ate a lot of fish, and they farmed corn.
 They raised turkeys.
 On the other hand, people seem to have lost interest in building big burial mounds.

 Who did the Mississippian people trade with?

 These Mississippian people were powerful.
 They took over a lot of the land near them, and built more towns with more mounds and temples.
 When they were at their most powerful, about 1200 to 1500 AD, they controlled land from Wisconsin to Tennessee and Florida.
 They got copper from Wisconsin, shells from Louisiana, chert from Oklahoma, and mica from North and South Carolina.
 Like the Romans a little earlier, they controlled salt mines near their towns.

 But in the Late Mississippian period, beginning about 1400 AD, people seem to have been fighting a lot of wars with each other.
 Some towns were abandoned, and others built fortification walls.
 This might have been because of the climate cooling that happened around 1300-1400 AD, which also changed the lives of the Pueblo people to the west.
+It may also be that they caught European diseases like smallpox and measles and dysentery from visiting Basque cod fishermen.
 This was the situation when Spanish invaders first landed in Florida just after 1500 AD.

 Later Mississippian History